Report an accessibility problem

 Additional Admission Information

-As part of the review process, a video submission is required in addition to the application materials in order to be considered for the MC program.
-Applicants should see the program website for video submission instructions.
+A video submission is required, in addition to the application materials; applicants should see the program website for submission instructions.

-Applicants are required to submit a two- to three-page personal statement (12 pt.
-Times New Roman font with one inch margin, double-spaced) that indicates their qualifications (e.g., professional experiences and personal attributes) and interest in ASU's MC program.
-Specifically, applicants are asked to describe how their education and training, as well as volunteer and professional experiences, inform why they want to pursue the MC degree.
-They also should outline how the program will help them meet their future goals.
-Applicants are expected to discuss their ability to work with and be sensitive to the needs of a multicultural and diverse society, including members of diverse racial and ethnic groups and sexual minority individuals.
+Nonacademic, professional or life experiences: Applicants are required to submit a two- to three-page personal statement (12 pt.
+Times New Roman font with one-inch margin, double-spaced) that indicates their qualifications (e.g., professional experiences and personal attributes) and interest in the MC program.
+Specifically, applicants are asked to describe how their education, training, and volunteer and professional experiences have influenced their decision to pursue the MC degree.
+They also should outline how the program will help them meet their goals.
+Applicants are expected to discuss their ability to work with and be sensitive to the needs of a multicultural society, including members of diverse racial and ethnic groups and sexual minority individuals.

-If an applicant's cumulative GPA is lower than 3.00 (scale is 4.00 = "A"), the program recommends the applicant explain within the personal statement how their prior academic difficulties would be overcome in graduate school.
+If the applicant's cumulative GPA is lower than 3.00 (scale is 4.00 = "A"), the program recommends that the applicant explain in the personal statement how their prior academic difficulties would be overcome in graduate school.

 ASU offers this program in an online format with multiple enrollment sessions throughout the year.
 Applicants may view the program’s ASU Online page for program descriptions and to request more information.

-Graduates provide clinical services in a range of settings, such as community agencies, hospitals, private practice and university counseling centers.
-The program also prepares graduates who wish to pursue doctoral-level studies.
+Graduates provide clinical services in a variety of settings, such as community agencies, hospitals, private practice and university counseling centers.
+They are also well prepared to pursue doctoral-level studies.

 ASU programs that may lead to professional licensure or certification are intended to prepare students for potential licensure or certification in Arizona.
 Completion of an ASU program may not meet educational requirements for licensure or certification in another state.
 For more information, students should visit the ASU professional licensure webpage.